Concordium/concordium-node-sdk-js/pages/cis2-contracts.md

 ### Transfer token(s)

 The following example demonstrates how to send either a single/list of CIS-2 "transfer" transactions using a `CIS2Contract` instance.
 This relies on using private keys for the sender account to sign the transaction before submitting to the node.

-See the signing a transaction section for the [common package](../non-existant/README.md#sign-an-account-transaction) for create an `AccountSigner`.
+Refer to the {page transactions.md transactions page} to see how to create an `AccountSigner`.

 ```ts
     const tokenId = ''; // HEX string representing a token ID defined in the contract.